dbuezas/lovelace-plotly-graph-card/readme.md

 ## show_value:

-Shows the value of the last datapoint as text in the plot.
+Shows the value of the last datapoint as text in a scatter plot.

+> Warning: don't use it with bar charts, it will only add an extra bar and no text

 Examples: